dantoledano/Muchills_nodejs/README.md

    - Write reviews for tours they have booked.
 - Admin privileges:
    - Can delete any user review.
--Public visibility: All users can view reviews for each tour.
+- Public visibility: All users can view reviews for each tour.

 ### 5. User Profile 👤